bitcrowd/.github/profile/README.md

 ![An illustration showing a futuristic city hovered by bitcrowd's spaceship](https://bitcrowd.net/assets/header-landscape_1500w-992799f5719297b7904493dc38f57dc640be0fbd1ad8f231ec7c7a53303cf777.jpg)

-We're building customized software solutions, small and large, simple and complex, for small companies and big corporations.
-If you're interested, come visit us at [our homepage](https://bitcrowd.net)!
+We build hand-tailored software solutions for small companies and big corporations.
+If you want to bring your idea to life, come visit us at [our homepage](https://bitcrowd.net)!

 ### Open Source Software